winscripter/DbgSharp/README.md

 building a project, you'd have to install `Microsoft.CodeAnalysis.CSharp` and `Microsoft.CodeAnalysis.CSharp.Scripting` NuGet packages.

+# Compatibility
+DbgSharp is only compatible with .NET 6.0 and newer runtime versions.
+That being said, you cannot use DbgSharp in .NET 5.0, .NET Core, .NET Standard.
+Any version of .NET Framework is also not supported.

 ### Running C# scripts

 The `ScriptRunner` class takes a single method invocation to the Roslyn Scripting APIs.